diddlyPop/mail_brief/README.md

 - takes all matches and puts them in a match_emails list

 hope to add:
--twilio support
+- twilio support
--imap support other than gmail
+- imap support other than gmail

 run gui.py